Canon 1Ds Mark II vs XS

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The 1Ds Mark II and the XS are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
 The viewfinder in the 1Ds Mark II offers a wider field of view (100%) than the one in the XS (95%), so that a larger proportion of the captured image is visible in the finder.
 In addition, the viewfinder of the 1Ds Mark II has a higher magnification (0.70x vs 0.51x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1Ds Mark II and Canon XS along with similar information for a selection of comparators.

 One feature that is present on the 1Ds Mark II, but is missing on the XS is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.

-The 1Ds Mark II writes its imaging data to Compact Flash cards, while the XS uses SDHC cards.
+The 1Ds Mark II writes its imaging data to Compact Flash or SDHC cards, while the XS uses SDHC cards.
 The 1Ds Mark II features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the XS only has one slot.